 The final step to getting ready to sell is getting your MVP to a state where Earlyvangelists can use it.
-There is a common misconception that a MVP is a quick-and-dirty release simply engineered to solicit early feedback from customers.
+There is a common misconception that an MVP is a quick-and-dirty release engineered to solicit early feedback from customers.
 While speed is a key consideration in a lean startup, so is quality.
-The finished MVP needs to be a well executed implementation of the minimum feature set identified in Customer Discovery and it has to work.
+The finished MVP needs to be a well-executed implementation of the minimum feature set identified in Customer Discovery, and it has to work.

 Sell to Earlyvangelists

 With the finished MVP, it’s time to visit with the original interviewees from Customer Discovery and sell them your MVP.
-In addition, I make sure to include several new potential customers that haven’t been exposed to any discussions on the product at all.
+In addition, I ensure to include several new potential customers that haven’t been exposed to any product discussions.
 The reason for this is to test your sales process as closely as possible to how a web visitor would but with the added benefit of being in the room.